Communication Management (MCG) Fall 2024

 The writing may take various forms: a report for your organization, press releases for clients, news articles, a set of substantial memos to your superiors successfully arguing for a particular position, or an academic paper for a college or university course.
 The writing sample should not exceed 10 pages.

 The writing sample must be your original work.
 Avoid using ChatGPT or other generative AI tools or another person to write on your behalf.

 How many letters of recommendation are needed and from whom?

-Submit two letters of recommendation.
-One recommendation should be from an instructor and the other should be from a professional reference (direct supervisor or manager, not peers or co-workers).
-Recent graduates (within the last two years) are expected to submit an academic recommendation.
+All applicants must submit two letters of recommendation.
+One recommendation must be from an instructor/professor, and another must be from a professional reference (i.e., direct supervisor or manager).
 Select your recommenders based less on their rank, but rather more on their ability to give in-depth insights about the quality of your work.
-If you are unable to obtain both an academic and a professional recommendation, two of the same type (i.e., two academic recommendations or two professional recommendations) are acceptable.
+Recent graduates, who have completed their undergraduate studies within the last two years, are expected to submit at least one academic recommendation.

 What if English is not my first language?

 Some international applicants may be required to complete an intensive English language program through USC International Academy before admission to the Master of Communication Management.
 Visit http://www.international.usc.edu for more information.

 What financial support is available?

 Departmental merit scholarships and fellowships are competitively awarded.
 All completed applications are considered for admission and departmental awards.

 All US citizens and permanent residents are urged to submit a FAFSA after the admission application deadline.